Doesburg, Martinikerk Walcker Organ

 Further reading: Orgelreform in Nederland.
 Het orgal van de Grote of Martinikerk te Doesburg.
 Willem Jan Cevaal (ed.), Walburg Pers, 2003.
 ISBN 90-5730-265-9.

-The Hauptwerk version: This organ model requires Hauptwerk version 5 or higher (incl.
-HW 6) to be installed and running.
+The Hauptwerk version: This organ model requires Hauptwerk version 5 or higher.
 Only the advanced version of Hauptwerk is suitable for running this virtual model.

 The samples are offered in 24bit/48kHz quality, multiple releases (3 levels).
 The sample set is encrypted and dongle protected.
 The reverberation time is up to 6 seconds for the ambiental version.
 The sample set is offered in the surround (six channels) variant.
 The dry version (two channels) is also available for use with an external reverb.